shsagir/play-area-sync/docs/local-development.md

 ---

 template:     article
-reviewed:     2018-04-29
+reviewed:     2018-05-07
 title:        Local development
 naviTitle:    Local development
-lead:         Why and how to set a local PHP development environment.
+lead:         Why and how to set up a local PHP development environment.
 group:        deployment
 stack:        all